milan-mohapatra/passion-project-building/README.md

 # passion-project-building
-All a to z profesonal projects of mine.
+All a to z professional projects of mine.